-Update on Container Rail Service to/from BelviewPosted: June 1 2018
+Update on the Container Rail Service operating to/from BelviewPosted: June 1 2018

 The Port of Waterford has confirmed that the contract held by DFDS with Irish Rail to operate a freight train between Belview Port and Ballina, Co Mayo has now ceased (from Tuesday, 29 May).